Nikita (TV series): Conception

 The CW had long been interested in an action-adventure series centered on a strong female character.
-On January 27, 2010, The CW ordered a pilot episode of Nikita.
+On January 27, 2010, the CW ordered a pilot episode of Nikita.
 The 2010 television series is more closely tied to Luc Besson's 1990 French film Nikita than the 1997 television series, La Femme Nikita.
 However, the series does borrow many characters, or at least character names, from the previous television series.

 Development

 During the 2010 Television Critics Association press tour in Los Angeles on July 29, 2010, executive producer Craig Silverstein said he was approached by Warner Bros. who owned the rights.
 Silverstein said, "My first thought was I love Nikita.
 My second thought was, 'it's been done.'
 Could it be done fresh?
 Could we have a take where you didn't know where this story would end?"
 As a result, two major changes were made, one of which was the decision to have the story take place after Nikita has escaped.
 Maggie Q stated, "No one's told her story after the fact.
 No one knows where she is going."
 In addition, a new character, Alex, is introduced who has an unexpected backstory.
 The series is a mix of a weekly missions and counter-missions, along with a story arc running through the first season that explores Nikita's relationships with Alex and Michael.

-While presenting its 2010–11 season schedule on May 21, 2010, The CW officially confirmed the pick-up of the series and announced its intention to air Nikita after The Vampire Diaries on Thursday nights.
+While presenting its 2010–11 season schedule on May 21, 2010, the CW officially confirmed the pick-up of the series and announced its intention to air Nikita after The Vampire Diaries on Thursday nights.
 In October 2010, Entertainment Weekly announced that the series would receive some tweaking to attract more of a female audience, including a new character and potential love interest for Nikita.
 However, the network promised the core of the show would remain the same.
 Later that month, the show was picked up for a full season, which would total 22 episodes.
-The CW have admitted they took gambles this year but said they were "thrilled that [it] paid off for us".
+The CW admitted it took gambles this year but said they were "thrilled that [it] paid off for us".

-On May 17, 2011 Nikita was renewed for a second season by The CW in the 2011–12 fall season.
+On May 17, 2011 Nikita was renewed for a second season by the CW in the 2011–12 fall season.
 It was later announced that they would move the show to Friday nights at 8:00 p.m., pairing it with Supernatural, beginning Fall 2011.
 The second season premiered on Friday, September 23, 2011.

-On May 11, 2012, The CW renewed the series for a full third season.
+On May 11, 2012, the CW renewed the series for a full third season.

-On May 9, 2013, The CW renewed the series for a shortened fourth and final season.
+On May 9, 2013, the CW renewed the series for a shortened fourth and final season.
 The final season consisted of just six episodes and was produced to complete the storyline and make it more desirable for a Netflix audience.